 (3) materials that describe survival tips and plans for evacuation and sheltering in place; and

-(4) a list of community disaster resources that may assist a client during a disaster, including the Transportation Assistance Registry available through 2-1-1 Texas, and other community disaster resources provided by local, state, and federal emergency management agencies.
+(4) a list of community disaster resources that may assist a client during a disaster, including the STEAR, for which registration is available through 2-1-1 Texas, and other community disaster resources provided by local, state, and federal emergency management agencies.
 An agency's list of community disaster resources must include information on how to contact the resources directly or instructions to call 2-1-1 for more information about community disaster resources.

 (i) An agency must orient and train employees, volunteers, and contractors about their responsibilities in the agency's emergency preparedness and response plan.